Handling SQL Nulls with Two-Valued Logic: Eliminating unknown

-In $\trtosql{Q_5}$, the condition $(c\_a > 0) \wedge \neg (c\_c \in \pi_{o\_c}(O))$ in the subquery is translated as $\trt{\theta}$ given by which is then used in the aggregate subquery $Q_{agg}$ (see details in Example \ref{queries-ex} at the end of Section \ref{sec:semp}); the rest of the query does not change.
-In SQL, these would be translated into additional \sqlkw{IS NULL} and \sqlkw{IS NOT NULL} conditions in the aggregate query as follows:
+In $\trtosqlfrom{\tinytwovl}{Q_5}$, the condition $(c\_a > 0) \wedge \neg (c\_c \in \pi_{o\_c}(O))$ in the subquery is translated by $\trtfrom{\tinytwovl}{\cdot}$ as which is then used in the aggregate subquery $Q_{agg}$ (see details in Example \ref{queries-ex} at the end of Section \ref{sec:semp}); the rest of the query does not change.
+In SQL, these are translated into additional \sqlkw{IS NULL} and \sqlkw{IS NOT NULL} conditions in the \sqlkw{WHERE} of the aggregate query: